 Santa Caterina Valfurva is a small fraction of the municipality of Valfurva which is located in the province of Sondrio, and is one of the most famous tourist destinations of Lombardy Region.
 The village is located right in the Stelvio National Park, is located 13 km from Bormio, 70 km from Malles Venosta, 78 km from Sondrio and 202 km from Milan.
-It can only be reached by road, in the summer it can be reached either from Bormio or via the Gavia Pass, which actually connects the Valtellina to Valcamonica.
+It can only be reached by road; in summer it can be reached either from Bormio or via the Gavia Pass, which actually connects the Valtellina to Valcamonica.
 On this road there are ancient and prehistorical human tracks from neolitihic age .

 These sources were of two types, a pearl rich in sulfur, a second favorite source “akua forta”, also known as water rich in iron with a particular acidic acid and spicy.
 Today the city has rediscovered its ancient spirit and has become an important tourist center especially for different slopes and ski fields.